kyungjae-lee/engineers-notebook/operating-systems/scheduling-algorithms.md

 * While shorter jobs are favored, aging without service increases the ratio so that a longer process will eventually get past competing

-* It is not preemptive, and it will behave like FCFS in the beginning .
+* Non-preemptive - It will behave like FCFS in the beginning.

 * Consider the following ratio:
   $$